junxit/us-congress-bills-114/metadata.md

 - 2016-04-29 — Message on Senate action sent to the House.
 - 2016-04-29 — Received in the House.
 - 2016-05-19 — Referred to the House Committee on Foreign Affairs.
+- 2016-05-26 — Committee Consideration and Mark-up Session Held.
+- 2016-05-26 — Ordered to be Reported in the Nature of a Substitute (Amended) by Unanimous Consent.
+- 2016-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-05 — Considered as unfinished business. (consideration: CR H7177-7178)
+- 2016-12-05 — Considered under suspension of the rules. (consideration: CR H7160-7175)
+- 2016-12-05 — DEBATE - The House proceeded with forty minutes of debate on S. 1635.
+- 2016-12-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-05 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
+- 2016-12-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 16 (Roll no. 603). (text: CR H7160-7172)
+- 2016-12-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 16 (Roll no. 603).(text: CR H7160-7172)